PRECISE-Abreast-Challenge-PAC/PRECISE-ABreast-Challenge/README.md

 ## 📊 Evaluation Criteria

 🏁 Performance will be assessed by averaging raw ranks across segmentation and classification metrics.
-Segmentation will be evaluated using **Lesion-wise Dice Similarity Coefficient (DSC)** and **Normalized Surface Dice (NSD)**, while classification will be measured by **Area Under the Curve (AUC)**, specificity at 90% sensitivity, and sensitivity at 90% specificity.
+Segmentation will be evaluated using**Normalized Surface Dice (NSD)** and **Lesion-wise Dice Similarity Coefficient (DSC)**[4], while classification will be measured by **Area Under the Curve (AUC)**[5], specificity at 90% sensitivity, and sensitivity at 90% specificity[6].
 All metrics will contribute equally to the final ranking.

 ### Segmentation:
 - 🎯 Lesion-wise **Dice Similarity Coefficient (DSC)**